kailash-manasarovar/statement/docs/evidence/twitter-account.md

 ## Can't access spaces on desktop

-- For a long time, I have not been able to access Twitter spaces on my desk top.
+- For a long time, I have not been able to access Twitter spaces on my desktop.
 - I am able to access spaces on my mobile.
 - This might be ok, except on desktop I'm registered as already logged into a space which is interesting.